onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

      * the definition of the strong CP problem,
      * reasons why `theta_eff` is expected to be small or large under different assumptions,
-     * comparisons of proposed resolutions (for example symmetry based vs tuned scenarios).
+     * comparisons of proposed resolutions, for example symmetry based versus tuned scenarios.

 2. Conditions

    * Baseline condition:

      * The model answers questions using its default reasoning capabilities, without explicit Q023 modules.
    * TU enhanced condition:

      * The model routes relevant contexts through `ThetaTensionHead`, `CPConstraintFilter`, and `CP_TensionWorld_Interpreter`.